The main sources of real estate law are as follows:

 Five special forms of investment vehicles, CR-REIT, general REIT, RETF, RECF and PFV, are also available (see 5.2 Main Features of the Constitution of Each Type of Entity).

-A stock corporation has the familiar corporate structure of shareholders, a board of directors and one or more executives, organised under a set of articles of incorporation.
+A stock corporation has the familiar corporate structure of shareholders, a board of directors and one or more executives, and is organised under the articles of incorporation.
 Shareholders of a stock corporation are liable only up to an amount equal to their capital contribution, and shares may be transferred freely.

 Limited Liability Company